knpuniversity/symfony4/sfcasts/upgrade-sf5/doctrine-bundle-2.0.md

 Let's look at the latest list of deprecated code.
 Hmm... there's a lot of stuff related to Doctrine.
 Ok: two tricky things are happening in the Doctrine world right now that make upgrading to Symfony 5... a *bit* more confusing.
 First, DoctrineBundle has a new *major* version - 2.0.
-And second Doctrine itself is being split into smaller packages.
+And second, Doctrine itself is being split into smaller packages.
 Both things are great... but it means there are some extra "moving pieces".